beacon-thugs-harmony/beacon_chain_simulator/README.md

 # Eth 2.0 Beacon Chain Simulation
-Implements a simulation for the sharded pos ethereum 2.0.
+Implements a prototype and interactive simulation for the sharded pos ethereum 2.0.

 ## Motivation